erfaralabs/smolfly/README.md

 > Small language models (SLMs) lack native mechanisms for state persistence across autoregressive steps without relying entirely on attention KV caches.
 In parallel, whole-brain connectomes provide complete wiring topologies shaped by biological selection, yet their utility as structural priors in artificial networks remains untested.
 >
-> We connect the complete $1.81 \times 10^6$-synapse directed connectome of *Drosophila melanogaster* (28,994 neurons) into Layer 16 of SmolLM2-360M as a persistent leaky-integrator reservoir.
-To prevent numerical blowup, we normalize synaptic transmission using node in-degrees ($w_{ij}/\sqrt{k_{\text{in}}}$), which stabilizes the unweighted graph at dynamical criticality (largest Lyapunov exponent $\lambda = +0.0309$, branching ratio $\sigma = 1.0220$).
-In a degree-preserving null ablation, scrambling biological targets degrades language modeling cross-entropy loss by $+0.0781$ (+1.58%, $p < 0.01$).
-When clamped with synthetic sensory vectors, the graph spontaneously exhibits 94.9–97.2% population silence, matching observed Kenyon cell sparsity.
-Furthermore, Representational Similarity Analysis shows the recurrent state aligns strongly with physical circular heading geometry ($r_{\text{RSA}} = 0.9419$).
+> We connect the complete 1.81 × 10⁶-synapse directed connectome of *Drosophila melanogaster* (28,994 neurons) into Layer 16 of SmolLM2-360M as a persistent leaky-integrator reservoir.
+To prevent numerical blowup, we normalize synaptic transmission using node in-degrees (w_ij / √(k_in + 1)), which stabilizes the unweighted graph at dynamical criticality (largest Lyapunov exponent λ = +0.0309, branching ratio σ = 1.0220).
+In a degree-preserving null ablation, scrambling biological targets degrades language modeling cross-entropy loss by ΔL = +0.0781 (+1.58%, p < 0.01).
+When clamped with synthetic sensory vectors, the graph spontaneously exhibits 94.9% – 97.2% population silence, matching observed Kenyon cell sparsity.
+Furthermore, Representational Similarity Analysis shows the recurrent state aligns strongly with physical circular heading geometry (r_RSA = 0.9419).
 Our results show that raw biological wiring can function as a stable, stateful inductive bias inside an existing transformer without retraining the graph.

 ---

 ## 🏛️ System Architecture

-SmolFly intercepts the residual stream $x_t \in \mathbb{R}^{960}$ at transformer block 16.
-It maps the language representation into the 28,994-dimensional biological connectome graph via $W_{\text{in}}$, runs a single sparse recurrent step over the biological wiring diagram via CSR Sparse Matrix Multiplication (SpMM), integrates continuous-time leaky membrane dynamics, applies LayerNorm, and reinjects the state back into the residual stream via scalar gate $\gamma = 0.008$.
+SmolFly intercepts the residual stream `x_t` (d_model = 960) at transformer block 16.
+It maps the language representation into the 28,994-dimensional biological connectome graph via `W_in`, executes a sparse recurrent step over the biological wiring diagram via CSR Sparse Matrix Multiplication (SpMM), integrates continuous-time leaky membrane dynamics, applies LayerNorm, and reinjects the state back into the residual stream via scalar gate `γ = 0.008`.

 ```
 Tokens:  [w_0, w_1, ..., w_t]